 Stocks of publicly traded companies are often classified according to market capitalization, which is the market value of a company's outstanding shares.
 These classifications typically include small-cap, mid-cap, and large-cap.
 It's important to understand that there are no "official" definitions of small-, mid-, and large-cap, even among Vanguard fund advisors and that market capitalization ranges can change over time.
-As of the calendar year ended December 31, 2019, the stocks in the underlying U.S. and foreign equity funds had asset-weighted median market capitalizations of approximately \$132 billion and \$28.6 billion, respectively.

-Because each Allocation Portfolio invests in Vanguard Variable Insurance Fund Equity Index Portfolio and Vanguard Extended Market Index Fund so as to gain exposure to the overall U.S. stock market, an Allocation Portfolio may shift its holdings between these two underlying funds to remain proportionate with the overall U.S. stock market.
+Because each Allocation Portfolio invests in Vanguard Variable Insurance Funds Equity Index Portfolio and Vanguard Extended Market Index Fund so as to gain exposure to the overall U.S. stock market, an Allocation Portfolio may shift its holdings between these two underlying funds to remain proportionate with the overall U.S. stock market.
+As of the calendar year ended December 31, 2020, the weighted average of the asset-weighted median market capitalizations of the underlying U.S equity funds' stock holdings was approximately \$135 billion.

 By owning shares of Vanguard Total International Stock Index Fund, each Allocation Portfolio is subject to risks associated with investments in foreign stocks.
+As of the calendar year ended December 31, 2020, the underlying foreign equity fund's stock holdings had an asset-weighted median market capitalization of approximately \$32 billion.

 Each Portfolio is subject to country/regional risk and currency risk.
-Country/regional risk is the chance that world events-such as political upheaval, financial troubles, or natural disasters-will adversely affect the value and/or liquidity of securities issued by foreign governments, government agencies, or companies.
+Country/regional risk is the chance that world events-such as political upheaval, financial troubles, or natural disasters-will adversely affect the value of securities issued by companies in foreign countries or regions.
 Because each Portfolio may invest a large portion of its assets in securities of companies located in any one country or region, the Portfolio's performance may be hurt disproportionately by the poor performance of its investments in that area.
 Currency risk is the chance that the value of a foreign investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.
 Country/regional risk and currency risk are especially high in emerging markets.